loda-lang/loda-programs/programs/oeis/list2.md

 * [A221374](http://oeis.org/A221374) ([L10 program](A221374.asm)): Number of n X 2 arrays of occupancy after each element stays put or moves to some horizontal, vertical or antidiagonal neighbor, with no occupancy greater than 2.
 * [A221464](http://oeis.org/A221464) ([L22 program](A221464.asm)): Number of 0..n arrays of length 5 with each element unequal to at least one neighbor, starting with 0.
 * [A221465](http://oeis.org/A221465) ([L55 program](A221465.asm)): Number of 0..n arrays of length 6 with each element unequal to at least one neighbor, starting with 0.
+* [A221466](http://oeis.org/A221466) ([L74 program](A221466.asm)): Number of 0..n arrays of length 7 with each element unequal to at least one neighbor, starting with 0.
-* [A221543](http://oeis.org/A221543) ([L54 program](A221543.asm)): Number of 0..n arrays of length 5 with each element differing from at least one neighbor by something other than 1, starting with 0.
+* [A221543](http://oeis.org/A221543) ([L52 program](A221543.asm)): Number of 0..n arrays of length 5 with each element differing from at least one neighbor by something other than 1, starting with 0.
 * [A221574](http://oeis.org/A221574) ([L10 program](A221574.asm)): Number of 0..n arrays of length 3 with each element differing from at least one neighbor by something other than 1.
 * [A221575](http://oeis.org/A221575) ([L60 program](A221575.asm)): Number of 0..n arrays of length 5 with each element differing from at least one neighbor by something other than 1.
 * [A221597](http://oeis.org/A221597) ([L40 program](A221597.asm)): Number of 0..n arrays of length 5 with each element differing from at least one neighbor by 1 or less.